Dennehey/MinecraftTeamHardcore/README.md

 # Install Instructions

-Follow https://www.spigotmc.org/wiki/buildtools/, pull this repo into your folder, launch start_server.bat, then launch the powershell script from inside powershell
+Follow https://www.spigotmc.org/wiki/buildtools/, pull this repo into your folder, launch start_server.bat, then launch the powershell script with ./WatchLog.ps1 from your root server folder

 # NOTE
 This process uses the command "Stop-Process -Name "java" -Force"